IAS 41 disclosures, cattle, IFRS 13 level 2 and level 3 valuations

 Herd Numbers

-The closing herd headcount is 12.4% higher than the prior year, with approximately 382k head on hand at 31 March 2022.
-This increase is a result of the Company’s internal breeding program, and rebuilding of the herd following prior year drought and flood impacts.
+The closing herd headcount is 13% higher than the prior year, with 432,926 head on hand at 31 March 2023.
+This increase is a result of the Company’s internal breeding program, with favourable seasonal conditions experienced across our properties in Northern Australia.
+Our herd size adapts for current business requirements and to take advantage of seasonal conditions.

 Herd Valuation

-Improvements in Wagyu and Non-Wagyu liveweight market prices since 31 March 2021 have resulted in an unrealised gain in the fair value of the herd of $129.6 million.
+Declines in Wagyu and Non‑Wagyu liveweight market prices since 31 March 2022 have resulted in an unrealised loss in the fair value of the herd of $112.0 million.

 A3 Livestock

 (1) As a biological asset, AASB 141 Agriculture requires the livestock to be valued at fair value less costs to sell at all times prior to sale or harvest.
-As such, value increases occur through changes in fair value rather than sales margin.
+As such, market value movements occur through changes in fair value rather than sales margin.

 (2) Biological transformation in accordance with Australian Accounting Standard AASB 141 Agriculture, includes reclassification of an animal as it moves from being a branded calf, grows, ages, and progresses through the various stages to become a trading or production animal.